Treasury Inspector General for Tax Administration

 Contact: David Barnes

-WASHINGTON -- The Internal Revenue Service (IRS) is conducting more examinations of the municipal bond sector, according to a new report publicly released today by the Treasury Inspector General for Tax Administration (TIGTA).
+WASHINGTON – Expanded identity theft detection efforts at the Internal Revenue Service (IRS) are helping to identify fraudulent tax returns, however, billions of dollars of potentially fraudulent refunds continue to be paid, according to a report released publicly today by the Treasury Inspector General for Tax Administration (TIGTA).

 Read the report.